 A friend of mine called February a “hard month,” and I can’t dispute it.
 Many around me have struggled with one thing and another, and there is a climate of discouragement about.

 I’m shooting well, both for news and sports.
 Last night I covered the Class 5A area consolation basketball game between the Ada Cougars and my alma mater, the Eisenhower Eagles.
 It was oddly comforting to see the Ike cheerleaders dressed almost exactly the same as they did in 1981.
-Aside from that, read Lines on a Map to divine my feelings about loyalty to schools and their teams.

 The forecast low tonight is 12ºF, so I bought a tank of propane for the heater I place in Hawken’s area under the back deck to keep him warm.
 I got under there with him, and it is actually decently comfortable.
 Sleep well, my giant companion.